Can we talk about how boring B2B content marketing is?

 But all you do by omitting sources is, essentially, indicate that you’re more likely to be a fraud.
 Unless you’re publishing original research, link to your source.

-Just check this lovely example from some research I was doing for one of Codeless’ clients:
+Just check this lovely example from some research I was doing for one of Codeless’ clients on inventory management:

 I count about a dozen stats – all from the same source – and none of them are linked back to the original.